Chorro/prozzie/docs/cli/CLI.md

 execute them directly using
 `prozzie compose exec kafka /opt/kafka/bin/<you_script>`.

+### Prozzie upgrade operation

+You can check for upgrade your prozzie with `prozzie upgrade` command.
+If you run `prozzie upgrade` without options, prozzie will check and upgrade (With user confirmation) to latest stable release by default.

+Prozzie upgrade with transactional operations.
+First of all Prozzie create a backup of your current prozzie version, If something go wrong then prozzie will revert all local changes.

+Prozzie upgrade command has next options:

+`--from-git[=<branch|commit>] [-y, --yes, --assumeyes]` : Upgrade prozzie from git to get changes.
+You can optionally reference a branch or commit.
+If you don't set any branch or commit, by default, Prozzie will get latest changes from git master branch.

+<span style="color:red"><i class="fas fa-exclamation-triangle" /> <span style="font-weight: bold">\-\-from-git</span> operation is dangerous, you could break your prozzie!
+Use it at your own risk.</span>

+`--prerelease [-y, --yes, --assumeyes]`
+: Upgrade prozzie with latest pre-release.

+`-y, --yes, --assumeyes`
+: Automatic yes to prompts.
+Assume "yes" as answer to all prompts and run non-interactively.

+`-f, --force`
+: Disable checks and force upgrade to latest release.

+<span style="color:red"><i class="fas fa-exclamation-triangle" /> <span style="font-weight: bold">\-\-force</span> operation is dangerous, you could break your prozzie!
+Use it at your own risk.</span>

+`--check-for-upgrades`
+: Checks for avaiable prozzie release.

+`-h, --help`
+: Shows `prozzie upgrade` command help.

 ## Creating custom subcommands

 You can create your own prozzie CLI subcommands just placing it under